A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Experimental Setup

 In all configurations, the same modular prompt architecture $P = R \oplus C \oplus N \oplus S \oplus V \oplus O$ is used, as described in Section~\ref{sec:framework}.
-The role instruction ($R$), domain context ($C$), and rule-aware reasoning module ($S$) are held fixed.
-The primary experimental degrees of freedom are (i) the content of the numeric value block $V$ and (ii) the level of supervision (zero-/few-shot, ICL, LoRA, hybrid).
+The role instruction ($R$), domain context ($C$), rule-aware reasoning module ($S$), and output schema ($O$) are held fixed.
+The primary experimental degrees of freedom are (i) the numeric normalization ($N$) together with the value block ($V$) content and (ii) the level of supervision (zero-/few-shot, ICL, LoRA, hybrid).